 When Maasai warriors come of age, the ceremony (known as eunoto) involves 10+ days of singing, dancing, and rituals, including the competitive jumping for which the Maasai are known.

 The celebration of our arrival was much shorter, but no less exuberant.
-Within five minutes, we were brought into a semicircle to dance with them (see video above).
+Within five minutes, we were brought into a semicircle to dance with them (see our YouTube video above).

 READ MORE: Climbing Mt Kilimanjaro

 Since many of the villagers did not speak English, a local man named Daniel served as our guide.
 He explained that the Maasai’s jumping form of dance, known as adumu or aigus, is traditionally carried out by warriors.

 The men form a semicircle and take turns at the center, jumping as high as possible without letting their heels touch the ground.
 As each warrior takes his turn to jump, the others sing a high-pitched song whose tone depends on the height of the jump.